 Networking solutions to data-model coupling at the land-sea interface

-Allison Myers-Pigg1, Nicholas D Ward2, Jerry Tagestad3, James Stegen4, David E Butman5, Charlette Anne Geffen6 and Vanessa Bailey6, (1)Pacific Northwest National Laboratory, Marine and Coastal Research Laboratory, Sequim, United States, (2)Pacific Northwest National Laboratory, Coastal Sciences Division, Richland, WA, United States, (3)Pacific Northwest National Laboratory, Earth Systems Science Division, Richland, WA, United States, (4)Pacific Northwest National Laboratory, Richland, United States, (5)University of Washington, School of Environmental and Forest Sciences, Seattle, WA, United States, (6)Pacific Northwest National Laboratory, Richland, WA, United States
+Allison Myers-Pigg1, Nicholas D Ward2, Jerry Tagestad3, James Stegen4, David E Butman5, Charlette Anne Geffen6 and Vanessa Bailey6, (1)Pacific Northwest National Laboratory, Marine and Coastal Research Laboratory, Sequim, United States, (2)Pacific Northwest National Laboratory, Coastal Sciences Division, Richland, WA, United States, (3)Pacific Northwest National Laboratory, Earth Systems Science Division, Richland, United States, (4)Pacific Northwest National Laboratory, Richland, United States, (5)University of Washington, School of Environmental and Forest Sciences, Seattle, United States, (6)Pacific Northwest National Laboratory, Richland, WA, United States

 Abstract: